The strength in storytelling

 What’s the plan for True Stories Live in the short term?

 We decided not to do anything immediately.
-We were wary of panicking, transferring things over to a digital platform and not really giving it it needed.
+We were wary of panicking, transferring things over to a digital platform and not really giving it the thought it needed.
 But over the last few months I’ve been thinking about ways we can do something online that has a semblance of the feeling that the live shows have.
 And I think we’re getting there now.

 More from the UEA Community Blog.